nicksellen/ponderings/future.md

 ## Perfect new worlds

 There are a few projects which are trying to push the vision of the world as the beautiful place it could be.
-I'd love these to happen :)
+I'd love these to happen, I think they need to have an accurate model of the *current* world first.
+It's one thing to conjure up the magic fairy land in your head, it's another thing entirely to transition our current world into that.

 ### The Venus Project